KAI Santoku Knife

 A knife collection without a Santoku would not be complete.
 Therefore, you will find one or more Santoku knives in every series.

-The KAI Wasabi Black Santoku has an 18 cm long blade with a hardness of +/- 58 HRC made of a special, corrosion-resistant stainless steel.
-The oval handle made of a combination of plastic and bamboo powder is extremely robust and waterproof.
+The KAI Wasabi Black Santoku has an 18 cm long blade with a hardness of +/- 58 HRC made from a special, corrosion-resistant stainless steel.
+The oval handle made from a combination of plastic and bamboo powder is extremely robust and waterproof.

-The KAI Seki Magoroku Redwood Santoku is equipped with a handle made of Redwood wood.
-The blade length is 18 cm and is made of Carbon 1K6 stainless steel with a hardness of +/- 58 HRC.
+With a handle made from Redwood wood, the KAI Seki Magoroku Redwood Santoku is equipped.
+The blade length is 18 cm and is made from Carbon 1K6 stainless steel with a hardness of +/- 58 HRC.